PEAK-Legacy/DecoratorTools/README.txt

 can mix and match decorators from this package with those provided by zope.interface, TurboGears, etc.

+For complete documentation, see the `DecoratorTools manual`_.

 Changes since version 1.2:

+  * Added ``rewrap()`` function and ``template_function`` decorator to support signature matching for decorated functions.
+(These features are similar to the ones provided by Michele Simionato's "decorator" package, but do not require Python 2.4 and don't change the standard idioms for creating decorator functions.)

   * ``decorate_class()`` will no longer apply duplicate class decorator callbacks unless the ``allow_duplicates`` argument is true.